I am NOT a lawyer, and NOTHING on this site should be

 reader on your computer, you should download one.

 (I use the free and relatively fast-loading "PDF-Xchange Viewer"

 from PDF Software).

 SPECIAL NOTE FOR THOSE WHO ALREADY HAVE A KANSAS CCH LICENSE:

 As a CCH licensee, you need to know the current law, not

-Kansas Personal and Family Protection Act (a.k.a.
-KPFPA and
+and Family Protection Act (a.k.a.
+PFPA) that took effect

 If you are relatively new to shooting (maybe your significant-other just